 Enables Whole Blood Analysis

-- 1 micron evanescent field above the waveguide reduces interference from cells (~50 microns)
+- 100 nanometer evanescent field above the waveguide reduces interference from cells and unbound fluorophores.

-- A simple imaging system can detect very low concentrations
+- A cost-effective imaging system can detect very low concentrations.

 Download Our Technology Backgrounder